Early Experiments On Photosynthesis: Experiments And Factors Affecting

 • After some time, take out the plant and examine the air by blowing out the candle again or using other ways.

-Priestley observed that a candle's flame, which became faint and extinguished in the sealed jar, would again be ignited if the plant was part of the equation.
+Priestley observed that a candle's flame became faint and extinguished in the sealed jar, and would again ignite if the plant was part of the equation.
 Therefore, the plant was releasing some combustible substance.

 Priestley concluded that plants develop a principle (it would later be proven to be sensible people also inferred that since plants produced oxygen, then it was an unwholesome gas that harmed life.)
 This would be the same oxygen that purifies or renovates the atmosphere and that the plants serve as the food of the flame.